-Since the first dice were thrown, roulette wheel was spun, card was drawn, bet was placed or lottery ticket filled in, humans have sought ways to predict gambling outcomes.
+Since the first dice were thrown, roulette wheel was spun, card was drawn, bet was placed or a lottery ticket filled in, humans have sought ways to predict gambling outcomes.
 And one of those ways has been through math.

-So how is math used in gambling?
+So what is the relationship between math and gambling?

-Mathematics and gambling
+Mathematics and Gambling

-1. Expected value
+1. Expected Value

 Where E = expected value